deleepa/simple-api-server/README.md

 Eventually this I want to have a user login module as well, since that's a really basic feature that's part of any API server application.
 Authenticated routes would also be included.

+### Stack

+The stack that I've used for this server is:
+* NodeJS with ExpressJS
+* MySQL database
+* Mocha with Supertest and Should for testing

 ## Installation

 ### Set up the database